c3333/cpp-docs.de-de/docs/data/oledb/crowset-class.md

 #### <a name="parameters"></a>Parameter

 *prowset*<br/>
-in Ein Zeiger auf eine `IRowset`-Schnittstelle, die dieser Klasse zugeordnet werden soll.
+in Ein Zeiger auf eine- `IRowset` Schnittstelle, die dieser Klasse zugeordnet werden soll.

 ## <a name="crowsetdelete"></a><a name="delete"></a>CRowset::D Elete